ThrowTheSwitch/Ceedling/README.md

 While Ceedling can build your release artifact, its claim to fame is building and running tests suites.

+There’s a good chance you’re looking at Ceedling because of its test suite abilities.
+And, you’d probably like to see what that looks like, huh?
+Well, let’s cook you up some realistic examples of tested code and running Ceedling with that code.

 ## First, we start with a serving of source code to be tested…

 Tastes of two source files follow.